This is the multi-page printable view of this section. Click here to print.

 4. Resource Type: Select one of Compute or DB.

-5. Resource: Select a resource that matches the selected criteria.
+5. Resource: Select resources that match the selected criteria.

-6. Connection Type: Select one of Direct (connect directly to the server) or Bastion (connect through a proxy server).
+6. Connection Type: Choose between Direct (direct connection to the server) and Bastion (connection via a proxy server).

-8. Root User: Provide the IP and password of the root user of the resource.
+8. Root User: Provides the root user’s IP and password for the resource.

-Before registering a resource, please make sure that cloud account registration and resource creation are completed.
+Before registering resources, please ensure that the cloud account registration and resource creation have been completed.
 Cloud account registration can be done in Configuration > Project.

 Supported OS/DB

-Currently, the OS and DB that can be registered for ‘Resource Registration’ are limited as follows, and supported OS and DB will be continuously added.
+Currently, the OSes and DBs that can perform ‘resource registration’ are limited as shown below, and supported OSes and DBs will be continuously added.

 OSVersion